Note

 Step 6: Export

 The "right of data portability" allows a data subject to request a copy of their personal data in an electronic format and request that your organization transmit it to another controller.
-In the case of Support Data, any usable information that Microsoft has would be in the form of engagement information or files that can be returned to you for re-communication or uploading to another controller.
+In the case of Support Data, any usable information that Microsoft has is in the form of engagement information or files that you can return for re-communication or uploading to another controller.

 Note: Exported data may not include Microsoft's intellectual property or any data that may compromise the security or stability of the service.

-How to receive assistance from Microsoft when a customer has received a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft during a consulting engagement.
+How to get help from Microsoft when a customer receives a request from their employee or other data subjects to exercise their rights, and Microsoft collected that data subject's personal data during a consulting engagement.

-For Industry Solutions engagements contracted under the [Microsoft Products and Services Data Protection Addendum (DPA)] (https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).
+For Industry Solutions Delivery (ISD) engagements contracted under the Microsoft Products and Services Data Protection Addendum (DPA):

 Microsoft is the data controller for Customer Contacts working with the engagement team.
 Those individuals should contact the Privacy Response Center to fulfill data subject rights.

 Microsoft is the data processor for a DSR located within data provided during a consulting engagement.
-The customer should contact the Customer Success Account Manager (CSAM) to build in a plan to assist in responding to a DSR based on the data collected and then specific type of consulting services provided.
-To the extent your request constitutes a level of effort typically seen within a Industry Solutions, there may be an additional work order required.
-Additionally, personal data will be deleted after each consulting engagement within a timeframe dependent on the type of consulting engagement.
+The customer should contact their Customer Success Account Manager (CSAM) to build in a plan to assist in responding to a DSR based on the data collected and the specific type of consulting services provided.
+To the extent your request constitutes a level of effort typically seen within Industry Solutions Delivery, there might be an additional work order required.
+Additionally, personal data is deleted after each consulting engagement within a timeframe dependent on the type of consulting engagement.
 Customer can request data to be deleted sooner and request an attestation of deletion.

 Microsoft FastTrack Services